readmeio/rdme/README.md

 ```

 #### Omitting the File Path
-If you run `rdme` within a directory that contains your Swagger or OpenAPI definition, you can omit the file path.
-We will then look for a file with the following names, and upload that: `swagger.json`, `swagger.yaml`, `openapi.json`, and `openapi.yaml`
+If you run `rdme` within a directory that contains your OpenAPI or Swagger definition, you can omit the file path.
+We will then look for a file with the following names, and upload that: `openapi.json`, `openapi.yaml`, `swagger.json`, and `swagger.yaml`.

 ```sh
 rdme openapi